joachim-gassen/botex/docs/reference.md

 ## Command Line Interface

 The `botex` command line interface provides the option to set up and run oTree experiments with bots from the command line.
-It also allows the user to export data from both, the botex and the oTree databases.
+It also allows the user to export data from both the botex and the oTree database.

 ::: mkdocs-click
     :module: botex.cli